PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 ## Step 7: Using interpolated frames

 A country’s GDP is measured annually, but actual changes occur gradually.
 If we had monthly data, we would probably see these changes happening more slowly.
-We don’t have that data, but, by interpolating additional frames for each year, we can simulate it!
+We don’t have that data, but by interpolating additional frames for each year, we can simulate it!
 This will eliminate abrupt changes and make the animation run much smoother.

 In this step, we will use interpolation to generate 12 frames for each year.
 We may need to adjust this number later, so let’s store it in a variable (in `common.js`):